Terrace at the Mall, Central Park

-Terrace at the Mall, Central Park (French: Terrasse au centre commercial, Central Park) is an oil on panel painting by the American painter William Merritt Chase.
-It was completed in 1890.
-The dimensions of the painting is 29.2 by 41.9 centimeters and is housed in a private collection.
+Terrace at the Mall, Central Park (French: Terrasse au centre commercial, Central Park) is an oil-on-panel painting completed in 1890 by the American artist William Merritt Chase.
+The dimensions of the painting are 29.2 by 41.9 centimeters.
+It is in a private collection.

 Description

 The Central Park Mall was a favorite subject for late-century impressionists and urban realists.
 Chase depicts the garden outside the mall and the mall surrounded by trees.